Photomask: Leading commercial photomask manufacturers

 Major chipmakers such as Intel, Globalfoundries, IBM, NEC, TSMC, UMC, Samsung, and Micron Technology, have their own large maskmaking facilities or joint ventures with the abovementioned companies.

 The worldwide photomask market was estimated as $3.2 billion in 2012 and $3.1 billion in 2013.
 Almost half of the market was from captive mask shops (in-house mask shops of major chipmakers).

 The costs of creating new mask shop for 180 nm processes were estimated in 2005 as $40 million, and for 130 nm - more than $100 million.

 The purchase price of a photomask, in 2006, could range from $250 to $100,000 for a single high-end phase-shift mask.
 As many as 30 masks (of varying price) may be required to form a complete mask set.
+As modern chips are built in several layers stacked on top of each other, at least one mask is required for each of these layers.